 Rabbit: November 18, 2023 – February 28, 2024

 Quail: November 18, 2023 – February 29, 2024

 Grouse: October 15, 2023 – February 29, 2024

 Georgia is located in the Atlantic Flyway, and is not well known for its waterfowl hunting opportunities.
 According to Realtree, approximately 22,000 Georgia waterfowl hunters killed 136,800 ducks and 21,100 geese last season.
 Wood ducks make up the bulk of the duck harvest, but Ringnecks and mallards are frequently taken as well.

-2023 marks the second year of a shortened turkey season and reduced bag limit.
-Last year, the Georgia DNR made sweeping changes in response to a steady decline in turkey numbers across the state and much of the southeast.
+2024 marks the third year of a shortened turkey season and reduced bag limit.
+Two years ago, the Georgia DNR made sweeping changes in response to a steady decline in turkey numbers across the state and much of the southeast.
 Opening day was moved from its traditional start in late March to early April, and the bag limit was reduced from three to two, with a one-bird daily limit.
-That same framework will carry over into 2023.
+That same framework will carry over into 2024.

 The 2024 Georgia turkey season starts Saturday, March 30, 2024 on private lands and will run through Monday, May 15, 2024.

 On public lands, the season opens a week later, on Saturday, April 6 and closes on Monday, May 15, 2024.